Harem: Saudi Arabia

 Ibn Saud is reported to have been the father of 42 sons and 125 daughters.

-The children were raised by and named after their mothers, sharing their status in the harem's hierarchy; the sons of umm walad slaves had lower status than the sons of wives.
+The children were raised by and named after their mothers, sharing their status in the harem's hierarchy; the sons of slaves had lower status than the sons of wives.

 The sons of Ibn Saud were also given enslaved concubines, many of whom Ibn Saud purchased from the slave market.
 It was reported that when his sons visited Europe, they assumed European women could similarly be purchased.

-Prince Sultan bin Abdul Aziz had a concubine named Khizaran who became the mother of Prince Bandar bin Sultan Al Saud.
+Prince Sultan bin Abdulaziz had a concubine named Khizaran who became the mother of Prince Bandar bin Sultan Al Saud.
 Her son later stated that "I was conceived out of wedlock and my mother was a concubine", but that in accordance with Islamic custom he was not considered illegitimate despite the fact that his parents were unmarried, since the child of a Muslim man and his slave is viewed as legitimate if the father acknowledges paternity.
 His mother had been a house slave before she was given as a concubine to the prince; her son has stated: "My mother was not related to any tribal leader that would provide me with power, nor was she from a royal family."

 Having lived in the Asir Province of Saudi Arabia, which nestles across from Africa, Khizaran was darker skinned, a feature she passed on to her son Bandar, who is noticeably darker than his brothers.
 It has been a common misconception in the U.S. press that the prince's mother was African.
 Bandar often derives curious enjoyment from knowing the truth of a situation while the media speculates endlessly and wrongly about him, and he has made no attempt to explain the geographical background to his mother's heritage.
 He confessed, "I coyly let that stand for a long time, because as you know by now, I enjoy knowing something that the whole world is talking about mistakenly and I know that it is not true."

 Slavery in Saudi Arabia was abolished in 1962, after which no slaves (and therefore no concubines) could officially or legally be kept in the Saudi royal harem.